sillsdev/TheCombine/README.md

-# Rapid Word Collection Tool
+# The Combine

+A rapid word collection tool.

 ## Getting Started with Development